 Doctorate in Chemical and Materials Sciences and Technologies

 The Doctoral School of Chemical and Materials Sciences and Technologies was established in 2005 to activate research doctorates in chemistry or the like.
-Since 2013 it has been transformed into one doctorate course with 5 curricula, in which 2 are run in collaboration with the Istituto Italiano di Tecnologia (IIT) (Italian Institute of Technology).
+Since 2013 it has been transformed into one doctorate course, activated by the Department of Chemistry and Industrial Chemistry, which has kept the same name and includes 5 curricula, 2 of which are run in collaboration with the Istituto Italiano di Tecnologia (IIT) (Italian Institute of Technology).

 For this purpose, the doctorate programme is structured into five independent curricula: